 Pet sitters are so important when it comes to caring for dogs while the owner is away on business or vacation where the dog cannot come.
 This means you will have to help the dog get their exercise and stay healthy in the owner’s absence.

-Consider taking the dog in your care out for a simple hike with you to get them the fresh air they need.
+Consider how you can get paid to walk dogs in your care by taking them out for a simple hike to get them the fresh air they need.
 You will already get paid as the pet sitter so essentially you will be getting paid while hiking.

 Make Hiking Your Next Career Move

 If you have followed along and learned how to turn hiking into a career that you truly are passionate about, then don’t wait any longer to get started as a professional hiker.
 Gone are the days when you are pinned to only one location for 40 or more hours per week in order to make money.
 A hiking career is calling your name.